tran-barry/Foosball-Tracker/README.txt

 -------------------------------------------------------------------------------
 DATA IMPLEMENTATION

-Internally, players will be stored in an ArrayList of player records.
+Internally, players will be stored in a class PlayerList:
+	ArrayList players				A list of 'player' data
+With the following functions:
+	void addWin(int id)				Adds a win for the player specified by id.
+									Also updates winRatio of player
+	void addLoss(int id)			Adds a loss for the player specified by id.
+									Also updates winRatio of player
+	void addPlayer(player entry)	Adds a player to the end of the list void addMatch(int id, int id2)	Adds match 'id2' to player 'id' list of matches, ensuring last match remains -1 for file I/O purposes
+	int getCount()					Returns the number of entries in PlayerList using ArrayList function players.Count
+	player getPlayer(int id)		Returns the player requested by id

 Each player will have the following structure:
 	int id					Player's ID (automatically assigned @ creation) string name				Player's name
 	int wins				Player's total wins
 	int losses				Player's total losses
-	float winRatio			Player's wins divided by total games (1 decimal) ArrayList matches		A list of their matches' IDs
+	int winRatio			Player's wins divided by total games (rounded) ArrayList matches		A list of their matches' IDs
-For file input/output purposes, the last match in 'matches' will always be -1.

 Each match will be stored in an ArrayList.
 They will have this structure:
 	int id					Match's ID (automatically assigned @ creation)